-- Buildings should be modulated with bays and balconies to avoid uniformity of appearance. - Residential buildings should be located at the front of sites overlooking the street. - Buildings should have pitched roofs and be visually connected to each other through the use of consistent forms, materials and colours. - Car parking and vehicle access areas should not dominate the street and the appearance of the development.
+- Building bulk and massing achieves privacy and good sunlight access to adjoining integrated residential development and/or retirement facility dwellings - A variety of house types and size should be created.
+These may include detached houses, apartment buildings, duplex houses, and terraced housing. - Buildings massing should be modulated by techniques including with bays and balconies and variation in roof profiles to avoid uniformity of appearance.
+Particular attention should be given to minimising the impression of unrelieved building bulk for larger scale three or four storey buildings by these techniques, including by setting parts of the building back and the contribution of landscaping within the front yard. - Buildings massing should be modulated by techniques including with bays, and balconies to avoid uniformity of appearance. - Residential buildings should be located at the front of sites overlooking the street. - Buildings should have pitched roofs and be visually connected to each other through the use of consistent forms, materials and colours. - Car parking and vehicle access areas should not dominate the street and the appearance of the development.
 Where an allotment frontage width is less than 9m, a rear access lane should be used - Garages and parking for all residential units should be set further back from the street than the front of any residential building or alternatively, within or at the rear of residential units to maintain safe and easy pedestrian access into any residential unit.
-Parking should be sufficient (as required by the Plan provisions) to avoid householders vehicles needing to be parked on the street. - Car parking in the front of residential units is not generally considered an appropriate design solution in this Sub-Zone but may in some site specific cases work as long as it is not the dominant method of providing parking over and within any individual development block. - Outdoor areas for parking manoeuvring or vehicle access which serve two or more units should include hard and soft landscape features that mitigate their visual effect. - Parking and/or vehicle manoeuvring areas must not conflict with the outdoor living areas required by the Structure Plan Estuary Estates provisions. - Where there are multiple residential units in any proposal, parking can be provided through a combination of solutions including use of mutual rights of way for access (and manoeuvring) between buildings to rear site parking spaces (indoor or outdoor).
+Parking should be sufficient (as required by the Plan provisions) to avoid householders vehicles needing to be parked on the street. - Car parking in the front of residential units is not generally considered an appropriate design s in this Sub-Zone but may in some site specific cases work as long as it is not the dominant method of providing parking over and within any individual development block. - Outdoor areas for parking manoeuvring or vehicle access which serve two or more units should include hard and soft landscape features that mitigate their visual effect. - Parking and/or vehicle manoeuvring areas must not conflict with the outdoor living areas required by the Structure Plan Estuary Estates provisions. - Where there are multiple residential units in any proposal, parking can be provided through a combination of solutions including use of mutual rights of way for access (and manoeuvring) between buildings to rear site parking spaces (indoor or outdoor).
 Communal parking areas are seen as a suitable design solution for example where residential units are to be held on Unit Title and the parking areas can be allocated as accessory units.
-A combination of internal and external parking spaces may be an appropriate solution in some residential developments as a means of fostering a varied built environment. - Dwellings should be designed and constructed to ensure that residents have a high level of aural privacy and are not unduly affected by noise nuisance from surrounding activities.
+A combination of internal and external parking spaces may be an appropriate solution in some residential developments as a means of fostering a varied huilt anvironment - Dwellings should be designed and constructed to ensure that residents have a high level of aural privacy and are not unduly affected by noise nuisance from surrounding activities.

 Figure 10.
-Artist impression of Residential Housing with pedestrian connection through the Green Network.
+Artist impression of Residential Housing with pedestrian connection through the Green Notwork